platformio/platformio-docs/projectconf/section_env_upload.rst

     [env:uno]
     platform = atmelavr
     framework = arduino
-    ; any port that stats with /dev/ttyUSB upload_port = /dev/ttyUSB*
+    ; any port that starts with /dev/ttyUSB upload_port = /dev/ttyUSB*

     ; COM1 or COM3